ZhiGroup/pytorch_ehr/README.md

 * Predictive analytics on EHR cerner data using pytorch library;
 * Models built: baseline Logistic Regression with embedding dimension 1 and 2, Vanilla RNN, RNN with GRU, RNN with LSTM, Bidirectional RNN, Dialated RNN;
 * The framework has modularized components for models, data loading and processing, and training, validation and test;
-* Bayesian Optimization implemented for hyperparameters search for models, both locally using BayesianOptimization package and SigOpt software;
+* Bayesian Optimization implemented for hyperparameters search for models, both locally using open source BayesianOptimization package and SigOpt software;
 * Data used: Cerner, with 15815 unique medical codes.

 ## Getting Started